die-antwort/cologne_phonetics/README.md

 # ColognePhonetics

 The [“Cologne phonetics (Kölner Phonetik)”](https://en.wikipedia.org/wiki/Cologne_phonetics) algorithm encodes words in a way that enables to search for similarly sounding words.
-It’s related to the [“Soundex”](https://en.wikipedia.org/wiki/Soundex) algorithm, but better suited for the German language.
+It’s related to [“Soundex”](https://en.wikipedia.org/wiki/Soundex) and [“Metaphone”](https://en.wikipedia.org/wiki/Metaphone), but better suited for the German language.

 This implementations closely follows the algorithm as described on its Wikipedia page.
 Support for umlauts (Ä, Ö, Ü) and ß has been added as suggested there.